Active-pixel sensor: Background

-While researching metal–oxide–semiconductor (MOS) technology, Willard Boyle and George E. Smith realized that an electric charge could be stored on a tiny MOS capacitor, which became the basic building block of the charge-couple device (CCD), which they invented in 1969.
-An issue with CCD technology was its need for nearly perfect charge transfer in read out, which, "makes their radiation [tolerance?] 'soft', difficult to use under low light conditions, difficult to manufacture in large array sizes, difficult to integrate with on-chip electronics, difficult to use at low temperatures, difficult to use at high frame rates, and difficult to manufacture in non-silicon materials that extend wavelength response."
+While researching metal–oxide–semiconductor (MOS) technology, Willard Boyle and George E. Smith discovered that an electric charge could be stored on a small MOS capacitor, which became the fundamental building block of the charge-coupled device (CCD) that they invented in 1969.

+One of the main challenges with CCD technology was its reliance on nearly perfect charge transfer during readout.
+This limitation resulted in several drawbacks: relatively low radiation tolerance, poor performance in low-light conditions, manufacturing difficulties in producing large arrays, limited integration with on-chip electronics, reduced efficiency at low temperatures, constraints at high frame rates, and challenges in fabrication using non-silicon materials for extending wavelength response.

 At RCA Laboratories, a research team including Paul K. Weimer, W.S.
 Pike and G. Sadasiv in 1969 proposed a solid-state image sensor with scanning circuits using thin-film transistors (TFTs), with photoconductive film used for the photodetector.
 A low-resolution "mostly digital" N-channel MOSFET (NMOS) imager with intra-pixel amplification, for an optical mouse application, was demonstrated by Richard F. Lyon in 1981.
 Another type of image sensor technology that is related to the APS is the hybrid infrared focal plane array (IRFPA), designed to operate at cryogenic temperatures in the infrared spectrum.
 The devices are two chips that are put together like a sandwich: one chip contains detector elements made in InGaAs or HgCdTe, and the other chip is typically made of silicon and is used to read out the photodetectors.
 The exact date of origin of these devices is classified, but they were in use by the mid-1980s.

 A key element of the modern CMOS sensor is the pinned photodiode (PPD).
 It was invented by Nobukazu Teranishi, Hiromitsu Shiraki and Yasuo Ishihara at NEC in 1980, and then publicly reported by Teranishi and Ishihara with A. Kohono, E. Oda and K. Arai in 1982, with the addition of an anti-blooming structure.
 The pinned photodiode is a photodetector structure with low lag, low noise, high quantum efficiency and low dark current.
 The new photodetector structure invented at NEC was given the name "pinned photodiode" (PPD) by B.C.
 Burkey at Kodak in 1984.
 In 1987, the PPD began to be incorporated into most CCD sensors, becoming a fixture in consumer electronic video cameras and then digital still cameras.
 Since then, the PPD has been used in nearly all CCD sensors and then CMOS sensors.